Skip to main content

 Webhook not receiving events

-The HMAC secret stored in SSM must match the secret configured on the GitHub App.
-A mismatch causes every delivery to fail signature validation.Fix: Verify the SSM parameter value matches your GitHub App’s webhook secret:
+The GITHUB_WEBHOOK_SECRET environment variable must match the secret configured on the GitHub App.
+A mismatch causes every delivery to fail signature validation.Fix: Compare the value in your .env file with the value in GitHub App settings > Webhook > Secret.
+They must be identical.

 Review not posting comments